 Something a little different from your usual gin and tonic or cocktail!
 You spoke and I listened, so here is a round up of sweet recipes to cook that use gin.
-I’m also going to do a savoury gin recipe round up too, so I’ll let you know when that is posted.
+I’ve also done a savoury gin recipe round up too, if sweet isn’t your thing.
 So for lockdown 3 why not bake with gin?!

 Cooking with gin: sweet edition